kube-compose/kube-compose/README.md

 The additional `x-kube-compose` configuration is required so that:
 1. `kube-compose` knows where to store docker images so that the Kubernetes cluster can run them.
-2. `kube-compose` knowns which base image to use for helper images.
+2. `kube-compose` knows which base image to use for helper images.

 NOTE: a `cluster_image_storage` with `type: docker` typically only works with [Docker Desktop](https://www.docker.com/products/docker-desktop)'s Kubernetes cluster.
 See [this section](#x-kube-compose) on how to configure other clusters.